inovex/lfs458-course-prep/Readme.md

 - GCP Firewall rule
 - For each student two GCP instances with a public IP (the public ips are stored under `ips`)
 - For each student an indiviual ssh keypair will be generated (and be stored under `keys`)
+- For each student an zip file will be created (and stored under `packages`)

 ## Prerequisite